-To access In the main Service Test window, select View &gt; Tasks .
-Important information This view can display any comment step that begins with any of the following permutations of the words to do: To Do, todo, to-do, or TODO (not case-sensitive).
+To access In the main Service Test window, select View > Tasks .
+Important information • This view can display any comment step that begins with any of the following permutations of the words to do: To Do, todo, to-do, or TODO (not casesensitive).
 Example: To Do need to ask Sarah to add design steps The text displayed in the Comments view is limited to 260 characters.
 If the text exceeds this limit, and you want to view the entire comment, you can jump to the comment in the testing document by double-clicking the comment line in the Comments view.
-You can show TODO comments in any user code file contained in the current solution, or in a selected test or component.
-Relevant tasks "How to Create and Manage TODO Comments" on page 327 See also "Tasks Pane Overview" on page 326
+Relevant tasks "How to Create and Manage TODO Comments" on previous page See also "Tasks Pane Overview" on page 250